Adiabatic hydrodynamization and quasinormal modes of nonthermal attractors

-In this work, we have considered a simple idealized model, where a large anisotropy justifies the complete decoupling of the transverse sector.
-A natural next step would be to study how our results extend to models that go beyond our simplifying assumptions by including transverse dynamics or even fully dropping the assumption of longitudinal momentum domination.
-As well as for models that have a dual cascade~\cite{Berges:2015ixa,Walz:2017ffj}, making the connection stronger to experimental NTFPs that observe such dual cascades~\cite{Gazo:2023exc,Glidden:2020qmu,Prufer:2018hto,Erne:2018gmz,Huh:2023xso,Lannig:2023fzf,Martirosyan:2023mml}.
-On an even broader scope, as the concept of QNMs originates from holography, recent insights about their role in that context~\cite{Arean:2023ejh,Cownden:2023dam,Withers:2018srf,Grozdanov:2019kge,Arnaudo:2025bnm,Carballo:2025ajx} might synergize with the results of this paper to gain an even deeper understanding of the process.
+On a broader scope, as the concept of QNMs originates from holography, recent insights about their role in that context~\cite{Arean:2023ejh,Cownden:2023dam,Withers:2018srf,Grozdanov:2019kge,Arnaudo:2025bnm,Carballo:2025ajx} might synergize with the results of this paper to gain an even deeper understanding of the process.
 Similarly, important insights might be gained from exploring a connection to singulants~\cite{Heller:2021yjh}, which were introduced as an extension of the notion of QNMs beyond near-equilibrium systems, motivated by the large order behavior of the factorially divergent hydrodynamic gradient expansion.

 \textbf{\emph{Acknowledgements.--}} We would like to thank Thimo Preis for his contributions to the study of prescaling in expanding nonthermal attractors during the early stages of this project.
 We thank Yi Yin for useful comments on the draft.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant number: 101089093 / project acronym: High-TheQ).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 This work was partially supported by the Priority Research Area Digiworld under the program Excellence Initiative - Research University at the Jagiellonian University in Krakow.
 The work of BSH was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP) and by grant 994312 from the Simons Foundation.
 The work of AM is supported by the DFG through Emmy Noether Programme (project number 496831614) and through CRC 1225 ISOQUANT (project number 27381115).
 We thank ECT* for support at the workshop ``Attractors and thermalization in nuclear collisions and cold quantum gases," where we profited from helpful discussions.